open-horizon/open-horizon.github.io/docs/mgmt-hub/docs/index.md

 The All-in-One environment is intended for use on devices or virtual machines with **at least 4GB RAM and 20GB of storage space**.

 Ubuntu Server 18.04 and 20.04 are the preferred operating systems for evaluating and learning Open Horizon for now.
-You can download Ubuntu Server from [Ubuntu Releases](https://releases.ubuntu.com/).
+You can download Ubuntu Server from [Ubuntu Releases ](https://releases.ubuntu.com/){:target="_blank"}{: .externalLink}.

 If you wish to use the All-in-One environment in a virtual machine, please read the [VM setup notes](#setup-vm) further down for details.